How to find decision-makers in a company

 • Sales

-Have you ever spent precious minutes, days, or even weeks courting the wrong team member—only to find out the decision-maker you’re after is in a different office?
+Have you ever spent precious hours, days, or even weeks courting the wrong team member, only to find out the decision-maker you’re after is in a different office?
 Too often, salespeople waste valuable time pitching to a lead with little to no decision-making power, lengthening their sales cycle and risking redundancy.

+You’re unlikely to talk to a decision-maker on the first contact.
 Decision-makers are rarely directly accessible and are often barricaded and screened by caller ID, email filters, and assistants.
-Knowing who you’re talking to and their relationship to the decision-maker will save you valuable time and help you identify who is an actual lead versus who is just an interested ear.
+But knowing who you’re talking to and their relationship to the decision-maker will save you valuable time and help you direct your conversations productively and identify who you need to get final buy-in from.

 The gatekeeper